C-ORG/c-org/README.md

 1. Create a `config.yaml` as given in [example](../master/example.yaml) or run `c-org init` to generate one.

-2. Create a wallet containing enough gas to deploy the continuous organisation on the ethereum net.
+2. Create a wallet containing enough gas to deploy the continuous organisation on the ethereum blockchain.
+Please note that this wallet is the admin wallet, used to deploy the smart-contract, it is **not** the wallet of the Continuous Organization (which is specified in the config.yaml file).

 ```bash
 c-org wallet create NAME
 ```

-The wallet is store locally and you can re-use it.
-Add some ethers on it.
-For example, you can use [Metamask](https://medium.com/verasity/how-to-transfer-ethereum-to-metamask-wallet-security-67ff0a415c88) for that.
+The wallet is stored locally and you can re-use it.
+Add some ethers to it.
+If you're using ganache, you can use Metamask set on the localhost network to do that.
+Otherwise, use your favorite wallet to transfer some ethers (~ 0.1 eth) to it.

-3. Deploy the continuous organisation :
+3. Deploy the continuous organisation:

 ```bash
 c-org deploy /path/to/config.yaml [--wallet NAME]